-- List every prescription medication, OTC medication, vitamin, supplement, herbal product, and traditional cultural medicine that you are currently taking. - Also list things you have stopped taking because of allergic reactions or for other reasons (like side effects, cost, or if it did not work). - Bring this list with you any time you go for health care, like to a community health aid, doctor, dentist, pharmacist, or a hospital. - Update this list any time you make a change to what you take. - Review this list with your health care provider (such as a doctor, pharmacist, nurse practitioner, or physician assistant) to identify medications that may increase your risk of a fall or affect your ability to drive safely. - Work with your health care provider to complete the MyMedications Action Plan and adjust any medications as needed.
-The MyMedications Action Plan is available at bit.ly/CDC-MedicinesRisk.
+- List every prescription medication, OTC medication, vitamin, supplement, and herbal product that you are currently taking. - Also list things you have stopped taking because of allergic reactions or for other reasons (like side effects, cost, or if it did not work). - Bring this list with you any time you go for health care, like to your doctor, dentist, pharmacist, or a hospital. - Update this list any time you make a change to what you take. - Review this list with your health care provider (such as a doctor, pharmacist, nurse practitioner, or physician assistant) to identify medications that may increase your risk of a fall or affect your ability to drive safely. - Work with your health care provider to complete the MyMedications Action Plan and adjust any medications as needed.
+The MyMedications Action Plan is available at bit.ly/cdc-medicinesRisk.